 The Measurement Concept book Semiconductor Device Measurements was first printed in 1968 and is devoted to curve tracer measurements on a variety of devices.
-This book is available used in our web store or may be purchased as a PDF file on CD.
+This book is available used or as a PDF file on CD on our eBay store.

 The 576 curve tracer is not on display in the museum but is used for repairs in our restoration room.
 The 576 was introduced in 1969 and features a novel display readout using fiber optics and incandescent bulbs to display key operating parameters directly (see Fiber Optic Readout for more information).
 These readouts allow setup information to be captured in a screen photograph for future reference.